aleksandrajh/CI_PP3_Connect4/README.md

 1. Yes
 2. No

-#### Users' validation
+#### Log-in
-When selecting option 1 (log-in), users are asked to input their email addresses they used in the previous game, starting with the Player 1.
+When selecting option 1, users are asked to input their email addresses they used in the previous game, starting with the Player 1.

 The email goes through a validation process.
 If the user inputs an email that has not been registered they have an option to either try another email or create a new user.
 Operation: Input a numeric value and press enter key.